Guaranteed Trajectory Tracking under Learned Dynamics with Contraction Metrics and Disturbance Estimation: Preliminaries and Problem Setting

-Contraction theory \citep{lohmiller1998contraction} draws conclusions on the convergence between pairs of state trajectories towards each other, by studying the evolution of the distance between any two infinitesimally close neighbouring trajectories.
-CCM generalizes contraction analysis to the controlled dynamic setting, in which the analysis jointly searches for a controller and a metric that describes the contraction properties of the resulting closed-loop system.
-Following \citep{lopez2020adaptive-ccm,manchester2017control}, we now briefly review CCMs by considering the nominal, i.e., uncertainty-free, system
+CCM extends contraction analysis \cite{lohmiller1998contraction} to controlled dynamic systems, where the analysis simultaneously seeks a controller and a metric that characterizes the contraction properties of the closed-loop system \cite{manchester2017control}.
+According to \cite{manchester2017control}, a symmetric matrix-valued function $M(x)$ serves as a strong CCM for the {nominal} ({\it uncertainty-free}) system